 All classes welcome: monohulls and multihulls, learners and veterans.
 The Club is famous for its easy-going and friendly atmosphere.

 Wallagoot Lake has an inlet to the sea, which is currently closed.
-The Lake level is high, allowing sailing of all types of dinghys, catamarans and trailer-sailors.
+The Lake level is about 30cm below normal, but still allowing sailing of all types of dinghys, catamarans and trailer-sailors, and launching of powerboats n the main ramp.
+The side ramp no longer reaches the lake.

 Learn to Sail